RELEVANT PROCEDURES AND GUIDANCE

 - That the child appears to be a Child in Need of support with a moderate level of need, in which case, the manager will redirect the child to FIS (see Continuum of Need and Thresholds Guidance) and may authorise an Assessment;

-- That the child appears to be a Child in Need of support with a high level of need, which must result in an Assessment;
+- That the child appears to be a Child in Need of support with a high level of need, which must result in a Single Assessment;

-- That it is suspected that the child is suffering or is likely to suffer from Significant Harm, which will result in an Assessment, with a view to conducting a Strategy Discussion, prior to a Section 47 Enquiry commencing.
+- That it is suspected that the child is suffering or is likely to suffer from Significant Harm, which will result in a Single Assessment, with a view to conducting a Strategy Discussion, prior to a Section 47 Enquiry commencing.

 Feedback on the outcome of the Referral should also be provided to non-professional referrers in a manner consistent with respecting the confidentiality of the child.